Brazil is letting the coronavirus run wild with little intervention, and the results are strikingly bad

 - Bruno Kelly/Reuters

-- Brazil’s president, Jair Bolsonaro, has downplayed the virus for weeks, and even encouraged protesters calling for state-issued lockdowns to be lifted.
+- Brazilian President Jair Bolsonaro has downplayed the virus for weeks and even encouraged protesters calling for state-issued lockdowns to be lifted.

-- The country has yet to hit its peak in COVID-19 cases, and experts worry that the case count and death count could be much higher than reported.
+- The country has yet to hit its peak in COVID-19 cases, and experts worry that the case count and death toll could be much higher than reported.

 - Visit Business Insider’s homepage for more stories.